Ministry of Agriculture and Cooperatives (Thailand): Criticism

 The ministry has drawn criticism from observers who charge, among other things, that, "The Agriculture Ministry has...become the mouthpiece for agro giants—and agricultural officials their salesmen."
 The criticism arises from Thailand's profligate use of farm chemicals.
 According to the World Bank, Thailand is the world's fifth largest user of farm chemicals, although its arable land ranks only 48th in the world.
 About 70 pesticides used in Thailand are banned in the West.

 According to the Thai government's The Eleventh National Economic and Social Development Plan (2012-1016), Thailand is number one in the world in the application of chemicals in agriculture.
 The report stated, "The use of chemicals in the agricultural and industrial sectors is growing while control mechanisms are ineffective making Thailand rank first in the world in the use of registered chemicals in agriculture."

-A wave of criticism surfaced following the appointment in July 2019 of Captain Thamanat Prompao as deputy minister of MOAC.
+A wave of criticism surfaced following the appointment in July 2019 of Captain Thamanat Prompow as deputy minister of MOAC.
 Despite Thamanat's having served four years in an Australian prison for smuggling heroin, Thailand's deputy prime minister, Wissanu Krea-ngam, said that Thamanat was eligible to serve as a government minister as he was not prosecuted by the Thai judiciary.
 The Thai constitution states that a person who commits a narcotics offense is prohibited from being elected as an MP, but as Wissanu explained, "In the past, there was an MP who had been prosecuted in Hong Kong for drug trafficking, but his status was not affected in Thailand,...Although his reputation among many things might have been impacted, his deeds and ethical standards have to be considered separately."
 Thamanat himself moved to quickly dismiss reports of his drug-related conviction during his Australia stay from April 1993 to April 1997.
 His account of those years in no way resembles that put forward by Australian news reports.
 Thamanat says he will sue the Sydney Morning Herald for their reporting.